smdlabtech/cy_ranaviz_ml_with_shiny/README.md

 ### 6. Model Performance (Analysis of the best model)
 Evaluation of the performance of different models in terms of precision and sensitivity.

-### Conclusion
-This project demonstrates the effective application of advanced machine learning techniques to optimize prediction and interpretation of results in a specific dataset.